 I was happy about interest being there really early on.
 I didn’t want to just show up there.
 I’m glad I had the 90 days.
 It gave me time to go out, travel, build a team, network, meet other people.
 I went to LA for 12 days and met so many people in the industry and outside the industry, in the music industry, fashion.
 I’m building a podcast team, a music team.”

-Unquestionably one of the most shocking AEW signings of 2022 came in the form of William Regal, who showed up following Bryan Danielson and Jon Moxley‘s encounter at the Revolution pay-per-view.
-WWE’s former Head of Global Recruitment had previously spent over two decades under employment with WWE, though he hasn’t wrestled since facing Cesaro on a Christmas Day broadcast of NXT in 2013.
+Unquestionably one of the most shocking AEW signings of 2022, William Regal showed up following Bryan Danielson and Jon Moxley‘s encounter at the Revolution pay-per-view.
+WWE’s former Head of Global Recruitment had spent over two decades under employment with the company, though he hasn’t wrestled since facing Cesaro on a Christmas Day broadcast of NXT in 2013.

-Onscreen, Regal will serve as the manager for Danielson and Moxley, as was shown when he accompanied them to a victory over The Workhorsemen on the post-Revolution Dynamite, but AEW CEO Tony Khan has confirmed he’ll also serve in a backstage capacity.
-Talking to the media, Khan noted that he’s excited to have the former King of the Ring onboard with AEW:
+Onscreen, Regal serves as the manager for the Blackpool Combat Club, which has since grown to include Wheeler YUTA and Claudio Castagnoli alongside Danielson and Moxley.
+Tony Khan has confirmed he’ll also serve in a backstage capacity, however.
+Talking to the media following Revolution, Khan noted that he’s excited to have the former King of the Ring onboard with AEW: